YuraSadilenko/sadilenko-hw-0/README.md

 Homework 0
 ===

 You can see the result: [https://yurasadilenko.github.io/sadilenko-hw-0/]

+   _Description:_
+   Simple game with a dice for two player!
+Winning score is 100 point!
+All files with code in free access!

 All styles in ***style.css*** file